CHILDHOOD AND PARENTS

 A house like mine on the street I grew up on.

 I grew up in Greendale, Missouri, a middle-class suburb of St. Louis in the midst of the baby boom.
-There were plenty of kids to play with and I grew up “with a ball in my hands,” as my childhood friend Jim Foley used to say.
+There were plenty of kids to play with and I grew up “with a ball in my hands,” as a childhood friend used to say.
 We played outside every day—baseball, soccer and football mostly—since there wasn’t much to do inside back then.
-Our grade school soccer team won multiple city championships, and some of my soccer teamates went on to play college and professional soccer.
+Our grade school soccer team won multiple city championships, and some of my soccer teammates went on to play college and professional soccer.
 (Needless to say I was not among them.)
 Our baseball team was less successful, mostly because I was a pitcher who threw every ball right down the middle—with little or no velocity.
 As for football, I was “all-sandlot,” at least until we neared puberty when I found out I was too little for football.
 By high school my sport of choice had changed to table tennis.
 I was lucky enough to play a number of the top-ranked players in the world, but unlucky enough to be beaten soundly by all of them.
-Today golf is my hobby.
-Reducing the world to hitting a ball with a club is the very definition of play—an important component of a good life.
-Yet I feel I’m wasting a fine education when I’m golfing, so I might quit and just hike in the woods.

 A picture of my high school, long since torn down.

-The private high school I attended marked the beginning of my academic life.
-I trace that interest to an American literature class in my sophomore year.
-There I encountered the New England Transcendentalists—Emerson, Thoreau, and Whitman—the first philosophers I had ever read.
+The private high school I attended marked the beginning of my serious academic life.
+There I first encountered the New England Transcendentalists—Emerson, Thoreau, and Whitman—the first philosophers I had ever read.
 But it was the summer before college that marked the real beginning of my intellectual voyage.
-My friend Dan Dunay was a philosophy major and discussions with him awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
+My friend was a philosophy major and discussions with him awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
 I realized that there was a world of ideas to explore.
 A dam had broken within me, and I saw immediately the parochialism of the ideas to which I had been previously exposed.
 I was determined to explore this mindscape, and die with as large a mind as possible.

 COLLEGE – UNDERGRADUATE (1973-1978)